CDPTechnologies/JavascriptCDPLoggerClient/QUICKSTART.md

 ## Documentation

-For documentation on the JS logger see [DOCUMENTATION.md](DOCUMENTATION.md)
+For documentation on the JS logger client see [DOCUMENTATION.md](DOCUMENTATION.md)

 ## Overview